1730 St. Laurent Blvd., Suite 800

 Canada, K1G 3Y7

-Cornerstone has been exploring in Ecuador since 2005 through its wholly-owned subsidiary, Cornerstone Ecuador S.A.
-Currently the Company has a portfolio of six mineral properties in Ecuador covering 455 km2 which are targeting epithermal gold-silver and porphyry copper-gold deposits.
+Cornerstone has been exploring in Ecuador since 2005 and has a portfolio of drill-ready projects there targeting epithermal gold-silver and porphyry copper-gold deposits.

-The Company has four wholly-owned exploration projects located in southern Ecuador, the Bella Maria, Caña Brava, La Encrucijada and Shyri projects.
-The Shyri project has received the majority of work with approximately $13 million spent on exploration since 2005.
-Shyri encompasses the Vetas Grandes gold prospect and is strategically located west of the Quimsacocha high-sulphidation epithermal gold-silver-copper deposit, south of the Rio Blanco low-sulphidation gold-silver deposit and southeast of the Chaucha porphyry copper-molybdenum deposit.
-On all projects, the Company has identified sizeable altered and mineralized zones which offer good potential for new discoveries.
+The Company has two wholly-owned exploration projects located in southern Ecuador, the Bella Maria and Vetas Grandes projects, as well as one property, Caņa Brava, in which it has the right to earn 100%.
+Caņa Brava is subject to a farm-in Agreement with Newcrest International Pty Ltd (see Caņa Brava Property page).
+The Vetas Grandes gold prospect is strategically located approximately 15 kilometres west of the Loma Larga (formerly called Quimsacocha) high-sulphidation epithermal gold-silver-copper deposit, south of the Rio Blanco low-sulphidation gold-silver deposit and southeast of the Chaucha porphyry copper-molybdenum deposit.
+On all three projects, the Company has identified sizeable altered and mineralized zones which offer good potential for new discoveries.

 The Company also has a joint venture with Sunstone Metals Inc. on the drill-ready Bramaderos property in Loja Province (see Bramaderos Property page).